SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

-Here ObserverCallBack is a class defining the three possible callback funtions ``appeared``, ``vanished`` and ``changed`` as noop-methods, that have to be overwritten as needed in your implementation of the ObserverCallback.
+Here ObserverCallBack is a class defining the three possible callback funtions ``appeared``, ``vanished`` and ``changed`` as noop-methods, that have to be overwritten as needed in your implementation of the ObserverCallBack.
 You only need to overwrite the one method, that corresponds to your event.

 Read :py:class:`ObserveEvent` to know what is contained in the event object and what its features are.